ritwickkumar/demo/README.md

-# Hello World CI/CD Pipeline
+# Simple Web App CI/CD Pipeline

-This project implements a full CI/CD pipeline for a "Hello World" web application using Google Cloud, Terraform, and GitHub.
+This project implements a full CI/CD pipeline for a simple, single-page web application using Google Cloud, Terraform, and GitHub.

 ## Overview